florias-papadopoulos/florias-papadopoulos.github.io/_pages/projects/Bachelor/bachelor_thesis/cryptography_in_the_post_quantum_era.md

 In this thesis, I explore Cryptography in the Post-Quantum era, addressing the impending threat of quantum computers to communication security.
 I begin by examining Cryptography techniques and gradually delve into Quantum Mechanics and Quantum Computing, emphasizing Post-Quantum Cryptography as the most promising solution.
 I analyze two key families: Hash-based Cryptography and Code-Based Cryptography, discussing their schemes, strengths, weaknesses, and security levels.
 For this purpose, I also provide a concise introduction to Coding Theory.
 The study concludes by exploring initiatives by organizations like NIST and ANSSI to counter the quantum threat, bridging theory and practical implementation for the future.

+The thesis was presented on [Seminar on Theoretical Computer Science and Discrete Mathematics](https://users.auth.gr/grahonis/Seminar_TCS.html) on March 2022)

 ## ❖ Files Included

 - [PDF](cryptography_in_the_post_quantum_era_BCsThesis.pdf) (greek)